FuxiRL/DunkCityDynasty/docs/env.md

 * `enemy_0_state`: the state of the first enemy player $0$, similar to `self_state`.
 * `enemy_1_state`: the state of the second enemy player $1$, similar to `self_state`.
 * `enemy_2_state`: the state of the third enemy player $2$, similar to `self_state`.
-* `legal action`: the legal action of the player for current state.

 The more in-depth information of `global_state` and agent states (including `self_state` and the other $5 $players) is shown in the following tables.